olcf/olcf-user-docs/software/static_analysis/index.rst

 Using the Clang tools
 ===========

-To utilize clang-format or clang-tidy, you will need to load the module:
+To utilize clang-format or clang-tidy, you will need to load the modules:

 .. code-block:: bash

-    $ module load rocm-llvm-toolchain
+    $ module load rocm rocm-llvm-toolchain

 Codee Formatter (for Fortran)
 ===============